Heart Transplant Patient Anne Howell

 Of course, the physicians and staff at the Heart & Vascular Center are much more than just up to snuff; they’re renowned for their care.

-At Wake Forest Baptist Health, we have cardiologists who are nationally recognized experts in all areas of heart disease.
+At Wake Forest Baptist Health, we have cardiologists who are nationally recognized experts in all areas of heart disease, including heart transplants.
 As part of an academic medical center, our patients benefit from the most modern technology and the results of the latest research.

 Neal Kon, MD, professor of Surgical Sciences (Cardiothoracic Surgery) and Chair of Cardiothoracic Surgery, agrees.
 “Because we’re an academic medical center, we take on all types of cardiac surgery—including the most complex,” he said.